ghickman/tvrenamr/tvrenamr/README.markdown

 ## Config File

 For ease of use Tv Renamr uses a config file.
 By default it looks for it in `~/.tvrenamr/config.yml`, an example one is available [here](http://gist.github.com/586062) which shows all the possible default values you can use.

+The defaults segment should be self-explanatory but I'll list them just for completeness.
+The listed values are the assumed defaults if any of the options are not added.

+__`format: '%n - %s%e - %t%x'`__
+The output format you want your files to be renamed to.

+__`library: thetvdb`__
+The online database to use for your episode names.
+Options are: thetvdb or tvrage

+__`organise: yes`__
+Organise your files within the rename directory.

+__`renamed: /Volumes/Media/TV/`__
+The target directory to rename your files to.

+__`the: true`__
+If a show has a leading 'The', such as 'The Wire', move it to the end of the show name: 'Wire, The'.

+Below the defaults are shows that won't get renamed correctly using the default options.
+Taking CSI as the example you have:

+    csi:
+        canonical: "CSI: Crime Scene Investigation"
+        output: "CSI, Crime Scene Investigation"

+`csi` is the torrent name and needs to match whatever name your file is being downloaded with, which for CSI would be `csi.s10e01.blah.blah.avi`.

+`canonical` is name that the online database holds for the show.

+`output` is what you want the show to be renamed to.

+__Note__: The quotes around the canonical and output names are needed because of the colon and comma characters.

 ## Command Line Options